 "Do I dare say my cancer experience was ideal," Reed says.
 "Yes, my kids were little, but I am still around.
 My oncologist was very proactive with me.
 My husband did the research and sought information to ensure I got to U-M. I responded well to chemo."

 Reed decided the best way to make sense of her eight-month stint as a young mom battling cancer was to try to ease the path for the next person who has to walk in her shoes.
-She joined the U-M Comprehensive Cancer Center’s Patient and Family Advisory Board for a two-year term.
+She joined the U-M Comprehensive Cancer Center’s Patient and Family Advisory Committee for a two-year term.

-The PFAB is a group represented by both patient advisors and Cancer Center staff that meets monthly with the goal to assure the delivery of the highest standard of patient-family centered care.
+The PFAC is a group represented by both patient advisors and Cancer Center staff that meets monthly with the goal to assure the delivery of the highest standard of patient-family centered care.
 Advisors also work on sub-committees to delve into more specific projects, such as finding ways to better educate Cancer Center caregivers, patients and family members about valuable resources available to patients that can ease some of the many burdens cancer can bring.

 "I was excited to join because it focuses on helping the patient and family.
 They are very much linked.
 If my dad was in distress, so were we," Berard says.
 "I'd like to help make patients and families' lives better through more information and access to information so the next girl can support her dad and feel a little more empowered."

 Berard and her siblings were frequent visitors at the Cancer Center, bringing care packages to their father and stepmother each day during his chemotherapy treatments.
 During radiation, her dad stayed at her house in Berkley because he was too fatigued to drive home to Wheeler, Mich.
 Now, almost two years post-treatment, her father comes to the Cancer Center for scans every four months.